-Assessors will be briefed on the basis of their specific role in the Assessment Plan.
-Training and confirmation will be required for all appointed assessors.
-Potential assessors should declare any potential conflict of interest, and any undeclared conflict may be used as grounds for rejection of the application by the Application Committee.
+Assessors should declare any potential conflict of interest, and any undeclared conflict may be used as grounds for rejection of the application by the MarinTrust IP Application Committee

-MarinTrust IP Fishery Assessment Method
+2.3 MarinTrust IP Fishery Assessment Method

 The MarinTrust IP fishery assessment is led and arranged by a MarinTrust approved assessor or relevantly experienced consultant as explained above.
-Such an assessor will possess relevant knowledge and expertise for the fishery assessment scope.
+An assessor will possess relevant knowledge and expertise for the fishery assessment scope.